asgr/MAML/README.md

 ```

 Obviously there are more things a keen user will want to add on top of this, but it is a useful start.

-## MAML Metadata Format

-The MAML metadata format is a structured way to describe datasets, surveys, and tables using YAML.
-This format ensures that all necessary information about the data is captured in a clear and organized manner.

-### Structure

-* survey: The name of the survey. [recommended]
-* dataset: The name of the dataset. [recommended]
-* table: The name of the table. [required]
-* version: The version of the dataset. [required]
-* date: The date of the dataset in YYYY-MM-DD format. [required]
-* author: The lead author of the dataset, including their email. [required]
-* coauthors: A list of co-authors, each with their email. [optional]
-* depend: A list of datasets that this dataset depends on. [optional]
-* comment: A list of comments or interesting facts about the data. [optional]
-* fields: A list of fields in the dataset, each with the following attributes: [required]
-  - name: The name of the field. [required]
-  - unit: The unit of measurement for the field (if applicable). [recommended]
-  - description: A description of the field. [recommended]
-  - ucd: Unified Content Descriptor for IVOA. [recommended]
-  - data_type: The data type of the field (e.g., int32, string, bool, double). [required]

-This metadata format can be used to document datasets in a standardised way, making it easier to understand and share data within the research community.
-By following this format, you ensure that all relevant information about the dataset is captured and easily accessible.

-This format contains the superset of metadata requirements for IVOA, Data Central and surveys like GAMA and WAVES.

 ### Lookup Autofill